 How do l find out more?

-Talk to our Recreation Coordinator to find out more about our school holiday programs via Contact Us or by phoning 5221 2984 or download the Easter 2018 Junior School Holiday Program or the Easter 2018 Teenage School Holiday Program.
+Talk to our Recreation Coordinator to find out more about our school holiday programs via Contact Us or by phoning 5221 2984 or download the Winter 2018 Junior School Holiday Program or the Winter 2018 Teenage School Holiday Program.